Safi-Dev/rta_booking_information_email_notification/README.md

  3. Python3 and Selenium installed
  4. jq for json processing (for querying multiple locations and creating reports)
  5. GNU parallel for querying availability for multiple locations
+ 6. An SMTP email (can be made using gmail

 ## Usage